spacebarchat/docs/docs/setup/server/reverseProxy.md

     Check which directories exist on your system to be sure.
 !!! note

-    Nginx by default only allows uploads under 1mb in size, if you want to change that you'll need to set the client_max_body_size propery to be some other larger value so that way nginx does does reject the request
+    Nginx by default only allows uploads under 1mb in size, if you want to change that you'll need to set the client_max_body_size propery to be some other larger value so that way nginx doesn't reject the request

 ```nginx
 server {